Toniq-Labs/fleek-iterative-deploy/README.md

 Requires Node.js 16.

-_Bonus points_: you won't use up your Fleek computation minutes because GitHub will be running your build command!
+_Bonus points_: you won't use up your Fleek computation minutes because GitHub (or whatever system you run this package with) will be running your build command!

 # What this solves